 Business continuity

-- Who are our key Informatica contacts, and how likely are they to stay post-acquisition?
+- Who are our key Informatica contacts, and how likely are they to stay for the long term?

 - Can we maintain vendor neutrality and multi-cloud connectivity (AWS, Azure, Snowflake) under Salesforce’s ownership?